 History and Mission

-The Gender Studies Program began at Stetson in 1991, as the Women and Gender Studies Program (WGS).
-Over the past two decades, the Program has flourished, involving faculty across the University and from many different academic areas.
-The Program offers an average of 6 courses each semester and has about 15 minors enrolled each year.
-The Program also sponsors a vibrant series of co-curricular events that intersect with academic topics, from visiting lecturers to student research presentations.
+The gender studies program began 1991 as the women and gender studies program (W.G.S.).
+Over the past two decades, the program has flourished, involving faculty across the university and from many different academic areas.
+The program offers an average of six courses each semester and has about 15 minors enrolled each year.
+The program also sponsors a vibrant series of co-curricular events that intersect with academic topics, from visiting lecturers to student research presentations.

-In 2011, the WGS Program changed its name to Gender Studies to reflect our inclusive focus and the direction of the national field in gender studies.
+In 2011, the W.G.S. program changed its name to gender studies to reflect the inclusive focus and the direction of the national field in gender studies.
 Studying femininity and masculinity both remain central to the program's mission.

 - To challenge traditional assumptions about sex, gender, and sexuality;